Wolfe Research lifts Centene Corporation [CNC] price estimate. Who else is bullish?

-Centene Corporation [NYSE: CNC] slipped around -3.96 points on Wednesday, while shares priced at $63.80 at the close of the session, down -5.84%.
+Centene Corporation [NYSE: CNC] jumped around 1.26 points on Tuesday, while shares priced at $66.33 at the close of the session, up 1.94%.
 The company report on July 11, 2023 at 4:10 PM that CENTENE RECEIVES TOP SCORE IN THE DISABILITY EQUALITY INDEX.

 Centene recognized for disability inclusion in culture, access and employment practices, among others.